ajinkyaporje/Machine_Learning-Face_and_Eye_Detection/README.md

 # Machine_Learning-Face_and_Eye_Detection
 Face and Eye detection can be done using python as a tool.
 Python uses OpenCV library to perform face and eye detection.

+OpenCv is a python library that performs realtime computer vision, the library has more than 2500 optimized algorithms, please read the documentation for further assistance.

+opencv.org/about/

+In this project, we can successfuly train our machine to detect face and eye of a person. the files were generated using cascade-trainer-gui, a free software that can be used to generate .xml files for computer vision algorithms.